 Can anyone come and see what you do?

 Yes, we are very happy to show visitors around our facilities, though please understand that you will only be able to access the patient rooms if one is unoccupied at the time of your visit.
 Please call us on 01793 813355 or email email@example.com to arrange a visit.
-To view the hospice, visit our Virtual Tour in the 'Your Prospect' section of the website.
+To view the interior of the hospice, visit our Virtual Tour in the 'Your Prospect' section of the website.

 Are you open all the time and are there strict visiting hours?